Who are we?

 Right to be forgotten

 You may ask us to delete your personal data in certain circumstances.
-It may not be possible for us to delete all of the personal data we hold about you where we have an ongoing relationship, however please contact our Data Protection Group who will be able to assist with your request.
+It may not be possible for us to delete any or all of the personal data we hold about you where we have an ongoing relationship, however please contact our Data Protection Group who will be able to assist with your request.